-My mission carrying germ bombs was on a
+My mission carrying germ bombs was on a village 10 or 15 miles East of Pyong-yang on 1 April 1952.

 At 0600 hours on 1 April 1952 I received an order from the Operations Officer of the 39th Squadron, to report to Group briefing room at 0800 hours.
 I reported to the Group briefing room as ordered.
 First, Capt.
 Ralston the Group operations officer told us we were to carry out a bacteriological mission that day.
-We were to carry two 5 inch rockets one one wing and a 500 lb. type germ bomb on the other wing.
+We were to carry two 5 inch! rockets one one wing and a 500 lb. type germ bomb on the other wing.
 He pointed out the spot on the map that we were to hit (a village 10 or 15 miles East of Pyong-yang).
 We were to take off at 1400.
 He had a picture of the spot we were to attack for us to study so we could recognize it easily when we got there.
 He explained that we were to fly directly to the target and fly directly home after bombing the target.